 Make Your Eco-Garden Gorgeous with these Water-Saving Plants

-We’re used to hardships in Australia, with a climate that likes to challenge us to think outside the box when it comes to outdoor landscaping.
+We’re accustomed to a climate which likes to challenge us constantly to think outside the box – especially when it comes to outdoor landscaping.

-Today, we all have a reason to find ways to minimise our water usage, whether it’s because of our location and climate or because we want to lower our water bills.
-Perhaps you want to diminish your environmental footprint.
+Today, we all share a desire to minimise our water usage, whether it’s due to our location, climate or just simply because we’re looking to lower our water bills.
+The added bonus to all this is the fact our efforts diminish our environmental footprint.

-Creating a garden chock-full of water-saving plants means you’ll have a backyard that needs less water and less maintenance.
-It will thrive in dry conditions, so you won’t have a garden that feels the impact of harsh water restrictions either.
+Creating a garden chock-full of water-saving plants means you’ll have a backyard which needs less water and maintenance.
+It will thrive in dry conditions, so you won’t feel as though you’re neglecting your yard when you can’t water due to restrictions.

 It’s easy to create a beautiful backyard not bound by the amount of water it receives.
-To start, search for plants native to your area that flourish in your environment unaided.
+To start, search for plants native to your area that flourish in your location.

-Here are some fab backyard trees perfectly suited to Aussie climes:
+Here are some fab backyard trees perfectly suited to an Aussie climate:

-Crepe Myrtle is a deciduous tree that can grow to about 8 metres.
+Crepe Myrtle is a deciduous tree which can grow to about 8 metres in height.
 It has peeling bark the kids will love and covers itself with white, pink, or red flowers when in bloom.

-Quince grows to about 5 metres and offers pastel pink flowers around springtime.
+Quince is a small deciduous tree which can grow to about 5 to 8 metres in height metres and offers pastel pink flowers around springtime.
 If the name is familiar to you, that’s because this tree grows fruit of the same name.

 If you’re lucky, your quince fruit can be picked and eaten, giving the tree multiple purposes in your backyard (supplying food, shade, and beauty).
-Quince is a great fruit that can be made into all sorts of concoctions (like this delectable Quince Hazelnut and Oat Crumble).
+Quince is a great fruit which can be used in all sorts of recipes (like this delectable Quince Hazelnut and Oat Crumble).

-The Swamp Mallet is a rounded tree that likes it tough!
-It’s fast-growing and takes to a soil challenge like no other plant.
-It has an endearing orange bark and can cast a pretty decent shadow over your lawn.
+The Swamp Mallet is a rounded tree, native to WA.
+It’s fast-growing and takes soil challenges like no other plant.
+It has an endearing orange bark and can cast a pretty decent shadow over your lawn at maturity when it can reach up to 8 metres in height.

-Shrubs are what can really bring colour and variety into your garden.
-In Australia, shrubs kick off pretty well in drought-prone regions, are a fantastic way of covering vast portions of your backyard and reduce the amount of grass that can otherwise be a water-guzzler (unless you have artificial lawn!).
+These plants will grow effortlessly in tough, low-water conditions and bloom with a wide variety of colours.
+In Australia, shrubs kick off pretty well in drought-prone regions, are a fantastic way of covering vast portions of your backyard and reduce the amount of grass which can otherwise be a water-guzzler (unless you have artificial lawn!).
 Here are some of our favourites:

-When it comes to native plants, the fuchsia steals the show.
-It has charming long bell-shaped, green-pink flowers and can grow from anywhere between half a metre to 1.5m.
+When it comes to native plants, fuchsia steals the show.
+It has charming long bell-shaped flowers and depending which variation you choose, can grow from anywhere between half a metre to 1.5m.

 Gold Dust Wattle

-The wattle’s cotton ball flowers may look delicate, but this is a tough plant that can tolerate frost, drought and lime.
+The wattle’s cotton ball flowers may look fragile, but don’t be fooled – – this is a tough plant which can tolerate frost, drought and lime.

 Be a Water-Conscious Gardener

 There are plenty of ways you can reduce your impact on your backyard and still have a vibrant, flourishing garden.
-Aside from planting shrubs and trees, native grasses such as the Spiny-headed Mat-rush, the Turf Lily, and the New Zealand Flax are a great water wise way to pad out your garden beds.
+Aside from planting shrubs and trees, adding mulch to garden beds is a really great way to retain moisture in your garden beds.

 Other water-conservative tips for your backyard include: